gloveboxes/Azure-Sphere-Learning-Path/README.md

 ### Divvy Parking

 [Divvy Parking](https://www.divvyparking.com/), based in Australia, are building a multipurpose PCB based on the [Avnet Azure Sphere](https://www.avnet.com/shop/us/products/avnet-engineering-services/aes-ms-mt3620-m-g-tr-3074457345641969195/) module.

-This PCB will initially support their parking solution.
+This PCB will initially support their parking solution, controlling boom gates and detecting vehicles as well as other monitor and control applications in car parks.
+However, it will suit any IoT application where monitoring and control of legacy equipment is needed, and is available for third party integrator to purchase.

 Building solutions with pre-certified Azure Sphere modules is the fastest way to bring a secure IoT product to market.